24 CHRISTMAS SURVIVAL TIPS FOR PARENT-WRITERS

 TIP 14: SET TIME AND BUDGET LIMITS

 I find budgeting my time helps too.
 Tasks grow to fill the time allotted to them.
 When starting a task, set a time when you aim to have it completed.
-Make it realistic but don’t give yourself too much wiggle room, otherwise it may take longer than you actually need.
+Make it realistic, but don’t give yourself too much wiggle room: otherwise it may take longer than you actually need.

 Budgeting your time is also helpful when visiting family and friends.
-In the UK at least it can be difficult to leave someone’s house without a merry-go-round of explaining why you’re leaving, saying goodbye to everyone, rounding up the kids because they hid in the Christmas tree while you said goodbye to everyone, then repeating the cycle an infinite number of times.
-Instead, agree with your immediate family beforehand how long will be spent at that person’s house and what time you will start preparing to leave.
-You could even forewarn the host that you will be leaving at X time for X reason.
+In the UK at least, it can be difficult to leave someone’s house without a merry-go-round of explaining why you’re leaving, saying goodbye to everyone, rounding up the kids because they hid in the Christmas tree while you said goodbye to everyone, then repeating the cycle an infinite number of times.

 TIP 15: LOOK AT PLANS AND GOALS FOR NEXT YEAR

 Take a step back and reflect on your writing and your writing business.
-December is a great time to do this: you can work out how far you’ve come over the last year and what your goals are for the coming year.
+December is a great time to do this; you can work out how far you’ve come over the last year, and what your goals are for the coming year.
 Is there anything you’d like to alter?
-Anything that isn’t working for you or that you’re not enjoying?
+Anything that isn’t working for you, or that you’re not enjoying?
 Anything new you’d like to try?

 TIP 16: SCREEN TIME IS OK (SHHH!)